jmorze/1starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Hi!
-My name is Jakub Morze and I'm a doctoral researcher at the Department of Cardiology and Internal Medicine of the School of Medicine, University of Warmia and Mazury in Olsztyn, Poland.
+My name is Jakub Morze, and I'm a doctoral researcher at the Department of Cardiology and Internal Medicine of the University of Warmia and Mazury in Olsztyn, Poland.
+My thesis focuses on associations between circulating metabolites and heart failure risk.
+In this respect, I analyze data from large populational studies to identify a link between blood metabolites (small size molecules) measured using high-throughput techniques with chances to develop heart failure in longitudinal observation.
+My other research interests include nutritional & molecular epidemiology, as well as medical evidence synthesis.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.